 In the 2013-2015 state budget, we received funding to begin cleanup efforts at parks in Everett.
 Using this funding, we completed soil removal and restoration at American Legion Memorial Park in spring 2016.

-And for some other great news — the Legislature gave us funding for cleanup at Wiggums Hollow Park and Viola Oursler Viewpoint.
-We plan to complete this work in 2018-19.
+In 2019, the Legislature gave us funding for cleanup at Wiggums Hollow Park and Viola Oursler Viewpoint.
+We completed this work in 2019.

 In 2011-2012, Ecology sampled soil in the three parks located within the Everett smelter cleanup site boundary: